Why the Insurance Industry?

 fossil fuel projects

-Insurance coverage allows carbon-intensive coal and tar sands projects to be built and operated.
+Insurance coverage allows carbon-intensive projects such as coal plants and tar sands mines and pipelines to be built and operated.

-Once built, fossil fuel infrastructure locks us into dirty and expensive energy that fuels extreme weather and worsens public health.
+Once built, fossil fuel infrastructure locks us into dirty and expensive energy that fuels extreme weather and harms public health.

 Investing in fossil fuel companies